 Public Health Management

-Management is needed in fields that are interested in the public health.
+Management is needed in fields that are interested in public health.
 Healthcare centers, disaster response agencies, and government public health officials provide a large role in how health is preserved on a large scale.
 This field is best suited for individuals that have experience in the public health field and want to exercise their expertise at the management level.

 When you have obtained a Masters in Public Health, you can potentially have access to careers in a wide variety of specialties.
 Earnings may vary extensively depending on which field you work in, so we encourage you to do further research into the area you choose to work.
 Our experts looked into some of the commonly chosen paths for public health specialists, in an effort to give you some insight into the potential yearly earnings for each field.